worktheclock/replit.github.io/tutorials/01-introduction-to-the-repl-it-ide.md

 ## Sharing your application with others

 Coding is more fun with friends or as part of a team.
 If you want to share your code with others, it's as easy as copying the URL and sending it.
-In this case, the URL is `https://repl.it/@GarethDwyer1/demoproject`, but yours will be different based on your Repl.it username and the project name you chose.
+In this case, the URL is `https://replit.com/@GarethDwyer1/demoproject`, but yours will be different based on your Replit username and the project name you chose.

 You can copy the link and open it in an incognito tab (or a different web browser) to see how others would experience your project if you were to share it.
 By default, they'll be able to see all of your files and code and run your code, but not make any changes.
-If someone else tries to make changes to your repl, it'll automatically get copied ("forked") to their account, or an anonymous account if they haven't signed up for Repl.it.
+If someone else tries to make changes to your repl, it'll automatically get copied ("forked") to their account, or an anonymous account if they haven't signed up for Replit.
 Any changes your friends make will only happen in their copies, and won't affect your code at all.

 To understand this, compare the three versions of the same repl below.